-The central feature of the park is the dry, Lake Mungo, which is one of 17 dry lakes in the Willandra UNESCO listing.
+The park’s central feature is the dry Lake Mungo, which is one of 17 dry lakes in the Willandra UNESCO listing.
 But the best know site is the stunning landmark known as the “Walls of China”.

-The most significant architectural site in Australia, in 1969 the remains of Mungo Lady, the oldest known human to have been ritually cremated, were both found the park.
-Then five years later in 1974 the remains of “Mungo Man” were found, dated at more than 20,000 years old when first located it is now thought they are 28-30,000 years old.
+The most significant architectural site in Australia, in 1969, the remains of Mungo Lady, the oldest known human to have been ritually cremated, were both found in the park.
+Five years later, in 1974, the remains of “Mungo Man” were found, dated more than 20,000 years old when first located; it is now thought they are 28-30,000 years old.
 They are the oldest human remains discovered in Australia.